vando026/surgeon/README.md

 val path = Cust(Hourly(2022, month = 12, days = 24, hours = 18), names = "c3.CBSCom")
 ```

-Only want to select any three customers for a given hour, then do:
+Only want to select any three customers for a given path, then do:

 ```scala
 val path = Cust(Hourly(2022, 12, 24, 18)), take = 3)